Patient Financing – Ask about our affordable payment plans for all budgets. Learn More

 Reasons to see an Ophthalmologist Immediately

-pediatriceyeexamRoutine eye exams at Aloha Laser Vision are a necessary part of every adult and child’s overall health.
-Children should be examined through infancy and their first few years of school to ensure early detection of any potential vision defects; adults should have an eye exam at least every two years, though the ophthalmologists at Aloha Laser Vision prefer to see their patients once a year to ensure optimal vision health.
+Routine eye exams at Aloha Laser Vision are a necessary part of every adult and child’s overall health.
+Children should be examined through infancy and their first few years of school to ensure early detection of any potential vision defects; adults should have an eye exam at least every two years, though our ophthalmologist at Aloha Laser Vision prefers to see his patients once a year to ensure optimal vision health.

 You should see an ophthalmologist if you have any one of the following symptoms: